okd-project/okd-operator-pipeline/README.md

 We found that mounting both .cache and pkg directories improved performance dramatically (i.e from 30m to about 6min for the comlpete run)

-The verification was done on an on-prem kubernetes 5 node cluster (intel i5's with 16G of ram).
-We are currently verifying on 'kind' and 'microshift'
+The verification was done on an on-prem kubernetes 5 node cluster (intel i5's with 16G of ram) and Kind (Kubernetes in Docker).

+We are currently verifying 'microshift' and Code Ready Containers for local development

 ## Installation